 Breast cancer survivors

 IN-DEPTH REVIEW OF RESEARCH

-POSH (Prospective Outcomes in Sporadic versus Hereditary) breast cancer is a large, prospective study that recruited female patients in 127 hospitals in the United Kingdom from 2000 to 2008.
+POSH ( Outcomes in Sporadic versus Hereditary) breast cancer is a large, study that recruited female patients in 127 hospitals in the United Kingdom from 2000 to 2008.
 Patients were ages 18 to 40 when first diagnosed with invasive breast cancer.
 Long-term follow up is ongoing.

 Nearly 90% of patients received chemotherapy.
 Half had breast-conserving surgery and half had a mastectomy.
 The researchers examined detailed clinical follow-up information, including date and site of disease recurrence, at 6 months, 12 months, and then annually.